 In our prior examples, all the leads from those keyword phrases were pre-qualified.
 People actively typed in a search query using keywords looking for a product or service.

-The Google Adwords platform is a real-time bidding system.
+The Google Ads platform is a real-time bidding system.
 So you as an advertiser tell Google what you are willing to pay or willing to bid for a keyword along with other advertisers that are also bidding on those keywords.

 The price you pay for a keyword is mainly based on how many other advertisers there are bidding on the same keyword and the price the other advertisers are willing to bid.
 The price per keyword can be pushed up as more advertisers compete for keywords.

-For example, if there are 10 advertisers, and they are all bidding somewhere between $2 – $6 for a keyword and you bid $6.50, all things being equal, your ad will appear at the top of the page ahead of theirs (this is an over simplistic explanation, but it basically works like that).
+For example, if there are 10 advertisers, and they are all bidding somewhere between $2 – $6 for a keyword and you bid $6.50, all things being equal, your ad will appear at the top of the page ahead of theirs (this is an over-simplistic explanation, but it basically works like that).

-Google Adwords Algorithm Ensures Quality
+Google Ads Algorithm Ensures Quality

-Adwords is a very sophisticated system.
+Google has a very sophisticated system.
 Just because you have the money does not mean you can beat your competitors with large budgets and high bids and appear on the top of the page.

 With lower ad rank scores, you will pay more for your keywords (sometimes you can pay 3 times or more than a high-quality advertiser), or worse yet your ads may not even show.